Stonebudd/Agora-QnA-Project/README.md

-My Final Year Project for Bachelor of Computer Science using Javascript, Rect, and google firebase to host the site.
+My Final Year Project for my Bachelor of Computer Science using Javascript, React, and google firebase to host the site.